 Save My Seat →

-Three case studies showing how to get FREE money for college
+Three quick case studies showing how families lowered their real college cost.

 Case Study #1: Julie

-A private college ends up being cheaper than a community college and State-U.
+A private college ended up costing less than community college and State U.

 Case Study #2: Sarah

-Negotiating for more financial aid at a private college.
-The final net cost was reduced to the same as CU Boulder.
+Sarah negotiated for more aid at a private college and brought her final net cost down to about the same as in-state.

 Case Study #3: The Lampert Family